robbert-vdh/dotfiles/README.md

   mutable, but Home Manager+flakes makes doing so incredibly difficult.
 That's why the aforementioned `DOTFILES_DIR` environment variable is needed, and why Home Manager needs to be ran in impure mode.
+- `modules/pacman/default.nix` defines an activation script that symlinks some files to `/etc`.
+This is of course not something natively supported or encouraged by Home Manager, but it works.